For A Safer Online Experience

 Originally Published November 2001

-In today's world, people and businesses may not only lose data, but also fall victim to identity fraud, ransomwares, and significant financial loss!
+In today's world, people and companies may not only lose data, but also fall victim to identity fraud, ransomwares, and significant financial loss!

 Identity fraud is a rampant issue in today's world.
 However, one can limit their exposure to potential fraud by following some simple guidelines and best practices.